HR Compliance Guide: Types of Employee Leave and How Each Works

-The Family and Medical Leave Act of 1993 mandated that covered employers are required to provide eligible employees with up to 12 weeks of unpaid leave per year, during which time their job remains protected.
+The Family and Medical Leave Act (FMLA) mandated that covered employers are required to provide eligible employees with up to 12 weeks of unpaid leave per year, during which time their job remains protected.

 The FMLA requires that the employer maintains group health benefits during this leave.